 RENEE MONTAGNE, HOST:

-We're going to look at a couple of kinds of traffic.
-In a moment, we'll hear about the unexpected benefits of gridlock in Indonesia's capital, but first let's look at the variety of traffic on the Internet.
+We're going to look now at a couple of kinds of traffic.
+In a moment, we'll hear about the unexpected benefits of gridlock in Indonesia's capital but first, let's look at the variety of traffic on the Internet.

 DAVID GREENE, HOST:

 A new report out this week suggests that nearly two-thirds of Internet traffic isn't people clicking mouses or tapping on screens; it's actually bots.
 Bots are automated software programs that comb the Internet; sometimes doing good, like Internet searches, people googling; and sometimes they're malicious - viruses or worms, spamming and stealing personal data.

 MONTAGNE: The new study, from tech company Incapsula, finds that bot activity is on the rise, up 20 percent over last year.